Get

 Issues That May Block the Esophagus

-• Worms – a particular canine parasite known as Spirocerca lupi inhabit the esophagus of your pup and can lead to the formation of nodules along their esophagus.
+• Worms – A particular canine parasite known as Spirocerca lupi inhabits the esophagus of your pup and can lead to the formation of nodules along its esophagus.
 The worms may also physically inhibit the free space in the lumen of the esophagus.
 These worms are more commonly found in the southern parts of the United States.

 Issues with Esophagus Function

-• Myasthenia Gravis – this is an autoimmune disorder which is accompanied with a reduction in the ability of the nervous system to properly maintain muscular function.
+• Myasthenia Gravis – This is an autoimmune disorder that is accompanied by a reduction in the ability of the nervous system to properly maintain muscular function.
 Since the esophagus contracts with muscular assistance, impaired muscular function may lead to regurgitation.

-• Endocrine diseases – some endocrine diseases, such as Addison’s disease or Hypothyroidism may be accompanied with regurgitation as a clinical sign.
+• Endocrine diseases – Some endocrine diseases, such as Addison’s disease or Hypothyroidism may be accompanied by regurgitation as a clinical sign.

 1. Use Slow Feeders

-Especially designed bowls which prevent your dog from eating too quickly may be useful and may slow down the pace at which your pup scarfs down their meals.
+Especially designed bowls that prevent your dog from eating too quickly may be useful and may slow down the pace at which your pup scarfs down their meals.

 2. Try Puzzle Treat Dispensers